Object Oriented Programming in Python

 Object oriented programming is a programming paradigm that provides a means of structuring programs so that properties and behaviors are bundled into individual objects.
+This approach makes code more modular, reusable, and easier to maintain, especially for complex systems.

 Class is a blueprint for creating objects (a particular data structure), providing initial values for state (member variables or attributes), and implementations of behavior (member functions or methods).
+Think of a class as a template that defines what an object will look like and how it will behave.

 Object is an instance of a class.
 When class is defined, only the description for the object is defined.
 Therefore, no memory or storage is allocated.
+Memory is allocated only when an object is created.
+Each object has its own copy of the attributes defined in the class.

-1.1 Creating a class
+1.3 Creating a Class

 We can create a class using the class keyword followed by the class name.
 The class definition can contain class variables, instance variables, methods, and constructors.